 About Superintendent Jeanné Collins...

-I am excited to be part of the Rutland Northeast Supervisory Union talented faculty, administration and staff which serve the children in the towns of Brandon, Chittenden, Goshen, Leicester, Mendon, Pittsford, Sudbury, and Whiting.
+I am honored to be part of the Rutland Northeast Supervisory Union talented faculty, administration and staff which serve the children in the towns of Brandon, Chittenden, Goshen, Leicester, Mendon, Pittsford, Sudbury, and Whiting.

 EXPERIENCE: TEACHING AND LEARNING

 I have previous teaching and administrative experience in California, Arizona and Vermont.
 Having launched alternative schools in Vermont and Arizona public schools, I was fortunate to launch Vermont's first two magnet schools in Vermont, with a focus on the arts and sustainability and a goal of socio-economic integration.
 With a background in the area of emotional disturbance, I teach as an adjunct profession on crisis prevention and live space counseling focused on changing the behaviors of disruptive students.